 Statistics is defined differently by different authors over a period of time.

 Definition by Croxton and Cowden: Statistics may be defined as the science of collection, presentation analysis and interpretation of numerical data from the logical analysis.
+It is clear that the definition of statistics by Croxton and Cowden is the most scientific and realistic one.

 According to this definition there are four stages: